erbbysam/cuckoo_directed/README.md

 The only code used from the original cuckoo repo (https://github.com/tromp/cuckoo) was part of the header file(cuckoo.h).

-This code does require openssl at this time and the only non-portable piece is the function "read_off_memory_status" which will likely only work on linux systems (and is non-critical, just is used to print memory statistics).
+This code does require openssl at this time and should be entirely portable to any unix/linux system.

 -Sam